-In the current paper, we give a precise characterization of the limiting distribution of the eigenvalues for the non-backtracking matrix when the underlying graph is the Erd\H os-R\`enyi random graph $G(n,p)$, where each edge $ij$ is present indpendently with probability $p$, and where we exclude loops (edges of the form $ii$).
-We will allow $p$ to be constant or decreasing sublinearly with $n$, which contrasts to the bounds proved in \cite{BLM} and \cite{GLM} corresponding to the case $p=c/n$ with a constant $c$.
+In the current paper, we give a precise characterization of the limiting distribution of the eigenvalues for the non-backtracking matrix when the underlying graph is the Erd\H os-R\'{e}nyi random graph $G(n,p)$, where each edge $ij$ is present independently with probability $p$, and where we exclude loops (edges of the form $ii$).
+We will allow $p$ to be constant or decreasing sublinearly with $n$, which contrasts to the bounds proved in \cite{BLM} and \cite{GLM} corresponding to the case $p=c/n$ with $c$ a constant.
 Let $A$ be the adjacency matrix of $G(n,p)$, so $A_{ij}=1$ exactly when edge $ij$ is part of the graph $G$ and $A_{ij}=0$ otherwise; and let $D$ the diagonal matrix with $D_{ii}=\sum_{j=1}^n A_{ij}$.
-Much is known about the eigenvalues of $A$, going back to work of Wigner in the 1950s \cite{Wigner1955,Wigner1958} (see also \cite{Grenader1963} and \cite{Arnold1967}), who proved that the distribution of eigenvalues follows the semicircular law for any constant $p\in (0,1)$.
+Much is known about the eigenvalues of $A$, going back to works of Wigner in the 1950s \cite{Wigner1955,Wigner1958} (see also \cite{Grenader1963} and \cite{Arnold1967}), who proved that the distribution of eigenvalues follows the semicircular law for any constant $p\in (0,1)$.
 More recent results have considered the case where $p$ tends to zero, making the random graph sparse.
 It is known that assuming $np\to \infty$, the empirical spectral distribution (ESD) of the adjacency matrix $A$ converges to the semicircle distribution (see for example \cite{KP93} or \cite{TVW13}).
 Actually, much stronger results have been proved about the eigenvalues of $A$ (see the surveys \cite{Vu2008} and \cite{BK16}).
 For example, Erd\H os, Knowles, Yau, and Yin \cite{EKYY} proved that as long as there is a constant $C$ so that $np > (\log n)^{C \log \log n}$ (and thus $np\to \infty$ faster than logarithmic speed), the eigenvalues of the adjacency matrix $A$ satisfy a result called the local semicircle law.
 This law characterizes the distribution of the eigenvalues in small intervals that shrink as the size of the matrix $n$ increases.
 The most recent development regarding the local semicircle law can be found in \cite{HKM19} and \cite{ADK22}.

 It has been shown in \cite{H, Bass, AFH} (for example, Theorem 1.5 from \cite{AFH}) that the spectrum of $B$ is the set $\{ \pm 1\} \cup \{\mu: \det(\mu^2 I - \mu A + D-I) =0\}$, or equivalently, the set $\{ \pm 1\} \cup \{\text{eigenvalues of } H \},$ where